apache/geode-native/README.md

 ## .NET

 ABI compatibility is preserved similarly to the API compatibility.
-ABI compatibility is guaranteed between path and minor releases.
+ABI compatibility is guaranteed between patch and minor releases.
 Recompilation is only require for major releases or to utilize new APIs added in minor releases.

 # Export Control